ProReNata/gotenberg/PRORENATA.md

 (fold this part into a separate script)

-Push images (may require use of another Docker user such as `prorenataservice`).
+Push images (Not possible on a normal docker user).
 Example:
 `docker push prorenata/gotenberg:v8.24.0-prorenata-dev-amd64`
 `docker push prorenata/gotenberg:v8.24.0-prorenata-dev-arm64`